Bill-M123/corvid19/README.md

 # corvid19
-Directory for any thoughts on tracking the virus
+This repository contains for any thoughts on tracking the virus.
+Many thanks to Johns Hopkins for making the data available at: https://github.com/CSSEGISandData